perfection1st/websters-1828-api/README.md

-# Websters-1828-API
+# Websters 1828 dictionary API

-An open source API allowing you to use the Webster's 1828 dictionary.
+Originally created by @CrossCrusaders, I've converted it to use the BunJS JavaScript runtime.